man455/wordpress-job-manager/readme.txt

 * ADDED: Optional template for application form
 * ADDED: <select> type to application forms
 * ADDED: Support for wp.com sites
+* ADDED: Ability to apply for multiple jobs at once
 * CHANGED: Removed user dropdown from Application filter, replaced with a text box.
 It was running a bad query, so had to go.
+* FIXED: Some PHP warnings

 = 0.6.1 =
 * FIXED: File encoding, causing weird characters to appear